In recent years, "Adaptive Surfing," which allows people with disabilities to enjoy surfing, has been gaining global attention.

 - Interaction events with local residents

-- Adaptive surfing experience sessions and demonstrations
+- Adaptive surfing trial sessions and demonstrations

 Reference: Japan Adaptive Surfing Association|Japan Adaptive Surfing Association

-3. Why Adaptive Surfing is Gaining Attention
+3. Why is Adaptive Surfing Gaining Attention?

 - It is highly valued as an inclusive sport